areebsddq/Lyrics-Embedder/README.md

 # Further improvements:
 * Find a better way to get Genius.com url
-* Make a lyrics box that displays what we scraped (GUI is so difficuuult)
+* Make a lyrics box that displays what we scraped
-* Make it so users can manually insert Titles and Artists for songs.
+* Make it so users can manually insert Titles and Artists for songs
 * Maybe implement detecting/translating non-english lyrics